Breaking Free from 10 Lies Society Taught You as Truth

-The most popular comment on this topic is from a user who points out a myth many people in our society believe, even though it’s not true.
+A myth many people in our society believe, even though it’s not true.
 The myth is that cheaters never win.
-Another user shares a funny story about a coworker who always takes shortcuts and believes that cheaters always win.
+Someone shares a funny story about a coworker who always takes shortcuts and believes that cheaters always win.

 Yet another user mentions a famous saying from a high school coach: “If you’re not cheating, you’re not trying.”
 While it’s said in a light-hearted and competitive way, it does have some truth to it in certain situations.